plone/training/docs/theming/theme_scratch.md

 ## Startup

 We recommend to swith to your SDK here.
-If you're using Visual Studio Code you can open a terminal `Terminal > New Terminal` and run the folloing commands inside your editor.
+If you're using Visual Studio Code you can open a terminal `Terminal > New Terminal` and run the following commands inside your editor.
 This helps you to keep track of windows and processes.

 Start your instance for the very first time: